District to Launch “Building Better People” Initiative

-This program will be introduced to elementary students identified as lacking the necessary decision-making and problem-solving skills needed to make positive connections with peers, teachers and the school community.
-The program is built upon lessons in respect, responsibility, positive psychology, relationship-building and relationship-repairing.
+This program will be introduced to elementary students identified for support in the development of the necessary decision-making and problem-solving skills used to make positive connections with peers, teachers and the school community.
+The program is built upon lessons in respect, responsibility, positive psychology, relationship-building, and relationship-repairing.
 The program will include exercises and strategies for learning how to control impulses, honing proper social skills and developing social-emotional skills.

 Grades 6-12: ASPIRE

 The District will be introducing middle and high school students to ASPIRE (A Smoking Prevention Interactive Experience), a bilingual online youth tobacco prevention program.
 Affiliated with MD Anderson Cancer Center in Houston, the program addresses the dangers of smoking, including vaping, e-cigarettes, hookah and synthetic marijuana.
 The program will be used not only for educational purposes, but also as part of a District-wide effort to make school discipline less punitive and more restorative.

 BBP lessons will be implemented each month.
 Each BBP lesson will be related to a Social Emotional Learning Competency, and the character traits from K-5 will be reinforced throughout the program.

 Some examples of the BBP lessons already planned for grades 6-8 are as follows:

 - Safe and Responsible Use of the Internet